 What are the number (or record "counts") of bibliographic records (BIB, MFHD, etc.) in Voyager?

-There are several ways you can find the number of records in Voyager.
+There are three ways you can find the number of records in Voyager

 - Another easy way to get the counts of bibliographic records is to login to your Voyager server as the voyager user via SSH, and run the UTIL menu (Library Utilities).
 Select menu option S (Linux Maintenance Activities), and then select option A (System Review).
 This will provide counts of your Authority, BIB, and MFHD bibliographic records.
 See the Voyager UTIL Menu Guide for more information.